adonisjs/v5-docs/content/guides/http/direct-file-uploads.md

-Direct file uploads allow you to stream the incoming multipart streams to a cloud service like s3 or cloudinary without processing them on your server.
+Direct file uploads allow you to stream the incoming multipart streams to a cloud service like Amazon S3 or Cloudinary without processing them on your server.
 The flow looks as follows:

 - The user uploads the file.
 - The request comes to your server.